-Like breasts, areolas — the darker area surrounding the nipples — are all different.
+Like breasts, areolas — the darker area surrounding the nipple — are all different.
 This is because of genetics and other factors, including age, pregnancy and weight fluctuations.
 Areolas come in different shapes, colors, textures and sizes.1

 Continue reading to learn more about areola reduction surgery, what to expect during and after and how much the procedure costs.

-What is Areola Reduction Surgery?
+What Is Areola Reduction Surgery?

 How Much Does Areola Reduction Surgery Cost?